210041258/Brain-Tumour-Detection-ui/README.md

 > ⚠️ **Note:** Ensure the required **.zip files are uploaded properly to Google Drive**.
 > Dataset download links (raw and preprocessed) are provided in `.txt` files.
->  Ui Created on sample process to insure the easy way to express the idea of the principle and the deployment is on website localhost website of backbone of localhost 127-(root)

 ---

 ## 🏁 Final Verdict